Resummed energy loss in extreme-mass-ratio scattering using critical orbits: Introduction

 Waveform models for gravitational wave astronomy are based on Effective One Body (EOB), phenomenological, and reduced-order modeling techniques, informed by full simulations in Numerical Relativity as well as perturbative calculations.
 In this context there exist several key perturbative frameworks, each tailored to a particular physical regime.
 In particular, the gravitational self-force (SF) program~\cite{Barack:2018yvs,Pound:2021qin} has emerged as the primary framework for modeling EMRIs, while the post-Minkowskian (PM) and post-Newtonian (PN) expansions have recently seen rapid progress in the weak-field, scattering regime of the relativistic two-body problem~\cite{Blanchet:2013haa,Buonanno:2022pgc,DiVecchia:2023frv}.
 There is a strong motivation to develop synergistic treatments that blend together the various perturbative approaches in the appropriate way in order to produce models that are uniformly accurate across parameter space.
 Such synergies are not only of conceptual importance but also of direct practical use in waveform modeling: for instance, information extracted from PM calculations of the scattering angle for spinless binaries~\cite{Damour:2016gwp,Bern:2019nnu,Damour:2020tta,DiVecchia:2021bdo,Bern:2021dqo,Bern:2021yeh,Dlapa:2021npj,Dlapa:2021vgp,Dlapa:2024cje,Driesse:2024feo,Driesse:2024xad,Dlapa:2025biy,Bern:2025wyd,Driesse:2026qiz} has already been successfully incorporated into precision EOB models for black hole binary dynamics~\cite{Damour:2017zjx,Damour:2019lcq,Antonelli:2019ytb,Khalil:2022ylj,Buonanno:2024vkx,Buonanno:2024byg,Long:2025nmj,Damour:2025uka}.
+Conversely, EOB models initially constructed to generate bound orbit waveforms have been extended to the unbound case and used to explore the scatter-capture separatrix~\cite{Long:2025nmj,Albanesi:2024xus}.
 Beyond such applications, recent work has further uncovered a striking connection between scattering observables and bound-orbit quantities~\cite{Kalin:2019rwq,Cho:2021arx,Saketh:2021sri,Gonzo:2023goe,Adamo:2024oxy,Khalaf:2025jpt}, opening a new avenue for a direct translation of scattering results into predictions for bound inspirals.

 The availability of several complementary asymptotic approximations can be exploited to inform an efficient {\it resummation} of the perturbative expansions.
 In the case of SF and PM, one can use the strong-field behavior of certain invariant quantities calculated in a SF expansion to guide a resummation of the weak-field PM series, to the effect of producing a useful, uniformly valid approximant.
 This was illustrated recently in the example of the scattering angle, utilizing its known form of divergence near the parameter-space separatrix between scattering and plunging orbits~\cite{Damour:2022ybd,Rettegno:2023ghr,Long:2024ltn}.